uncefact/project-traceability/README.md

 * **Verification event API** is used to notify / update inspection or certification actions on either items or establishments.
 * **Traceability graph API** provides a query interface for authorised users to retrieve all the linked events (commercially sensitive information redacted) for a given product that are used to verify sustainability.
 This API provides industry partners with the evidence to back their product sustainability claims.

+API Security will follow standard token based access control using OAuth implicit flow.
+This model is preferred over simple API keys as it is less susceptible to man-in-the-middle attacks and support finer grained role based acces via claims in the JWT.
+For the UNECE platform which is hosted on Google Cloud, this means

+* Google [IAM](https://cloud.google.com/iam) for service account management and
+* Google API Gatway [JWT}(https://cloud.google.com/api-gateway/docs/authenticating-users-jwt) authentication method.]

-## Vocabulary Strategy
+## Vocabulary Requirements

-The API structure (ie schema) for EPCIS based traceability events is very simple. essentially, each event is a small bundle of identifiers that say **who**  (party ID) and **why** (business action ID or certification ID) an event is created and about about **what** (productID or facilityID) and **where** (location ID) and **when** (time-stamp) is is made.
-The interoperability challenge lies not in the message structure but in the consistent use of identifiers across multiple systems. without that consistency, there will be no easy way to link events to form a traceability graph that lies at the heart of verifiable sustainability claims.
+The API structure (ie schema) for EPCIS based traceability events is very simple.
+Essentially, each event is a small bundle of identifiers that say **who**  (party ID) and **why** (business action ID or certification ID) an event is created and about about **what** (productID or facilityID) and **where** (location ID) and **when** (time-stamp) is is made.
+The interoperability challenge lies not in the message structure but in the consistent use of identifiers across multiple systems.
+Without that consistency, there will be no easy way to link events to form the traceability graph that lies at the heart of verifiable sustainability claims.

 All identifiers MUST be globally unique and SHOULD be